 Civilization VI contains the following information screens that contain summaries and breakdowns of information about your civilization.
-The screens are accessible from buttons on the Left and Right Tray menus by pressing L1 button and R1 button.
+The screens are accessible from buttons on the Left and Right Tray menus by pressing B and B Buttons.

 We'll start at the top